Caregiver support groups

 The Day Center holds three Caregiver Support Group meetings every month:

-- Second Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available)
+- Second Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available), and at 3:00 PM, held at Christ Memorial Church in the Green Room (entrance D)

-- Fourth Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available)
+- Fourth Tuesday of the month at 12:30 PM, held at The Day Center conference room (respite available), and at 3:00 PM, held at Christ Memorial Church in the Green Room (entrance D)

 - Fourth Tuesday of the month at 3:00 PM, held at Fellowship Church in Holland in room 104

 Please call our Caregiver Support Coordinator at 616-355-5153 for more information.